tdurieux/anonymous_github/README.md

 To use it, open the main page (eg [http://anonymous.4open.science/](http://anonymous.4open.science/)), and simply fill 1. the Github repo URL and 2. the word list (which can be updated afterwards).
 The anonymization of the content is done by replacing all occurrences of words in a list by "XXX".
 The word list is provided by the authors, and typically contains the institution name, author names, logins, etc...
+The README is anonymized as well as all files of the repository.
+Even filenames are anonymized.

 In a paper under double-blind review, instead of putting a link to Github, one puts a link to the Anonymous Github instance (e.g.
 <http://anonymous.4open.science/repository/840c8c57-3c32-451e-bf12-0e20be300389/> which is an anomyous version of this repo).